 Understanding End of Life Care

-- Pain and Symptom Management: Managing pain and symptoms like nausea, breathlessness, ...
+- Pain and Symptom Management: Relief from pain and symptoms such as nausea, breathlessness, fatigue, and discomfort.

-- Emotional and Psychological Support: Providing support for patients and their families to deal with different emotions such as fear, anxiety, or depression.
+- Emotional and Psychological Support: Compassionate counseling and emotional support to help patients and families cope with fear, anxiety, depression, and uncertainty.

-End-of-life care is usually offered by a multidisciplinary team of healthcare professionals.
-This team may be doctors, nurses, or hospice staff, as well as social workers, counselors, and chaplains.
-They work together to form a care plan that best suits the patient’s wishes and needs.
+End of life care is delivered by a multidisciplinary team of healthcare professionals working collaboratively to meet each patient’s unique needs.
+This team may include physicians, nurses, hospice professionals, social workers, counselors, and chaplains.
+Together, they create a personalized care plan that respects the patient’s wishes, values, and goals.

 Credits: